jsdelivrbot/CPlusPlusFundamentals/04. Operatos-and-expressions/slides/README.md

 *   The `++`operator increments a variable with `1`

 <!-- attr: { hasScriptWrapper: true} -->
-#   Arithmetic Operators - Example
+#   Arithmetic Operators - Examples

 *  _Example:_ Perimeter and area of a square